atweiden/tantum/doc/Config.md

 "2014-01-05" = 940.0972
 "2014-01-06" = 951.3865
 "2014-01-07" = 810.5833
+2014-01-08T00:00:00Z = 859.9485 # RFC3339 timestamps are ok
 ```

-There are two possible options to set in each `Assets` group.
+There are three possible options to set in each `Assets` group.

 Setting    | Value
 ---        | ---
 price-file | Path to file containing a list of date-price pairs in the format TBD (must be in double quotes)
-ISO date (must be in double quotes) | Price on ISO 8601 date
+ISO date (must be in double quotes) | Price on date
+RFC3339 timestamp | Price on date

-ISO date (manual) price entries in each `Assets` config section override
+Manual date-price entries in each `Assets` config section override price
-price data from the listed price file if both are competing to provide
+data from the listed price file if both are competing to provide data
-data for the same date.
+for the same date.

 Price data given in the transaction journal (with `@` syntax) will
 override any conflicting price data listed in the config file.